nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/f1a4cb8fd017e963c3ff3a8d03ae77e3.js"></script>

 This reads and validates a text file.
 No character width conversion is performed.
-If the width of the characters in the file don’t match the specified string type the file will fail validation.
+If the width of the characters in the file don't match the specified string type the file will fail validation.

 [Documentation](https://dlang.org/phobos/std_file.html#.readText)